 Our principal executive offices are located at 8F-1, No. 36, Taiyuan St., Jhubei City, Hsinchu County 302, Taiwan.
 The address of our United States subsidiary, Silicon Motion, Inc. is 1591 McCarthy Blvd., Milpitas, CA 95035.
 Our ADSs have been listed and traded on Nasdaq since June 2005.

-Below is the structure chart for our organization:
+Below is the structure chart for our organization.
+All subsidiaries are wholly owned:

 Overview